Troubleshooting High Availability

 Check Firewall Rules

 Check the firewall log at Status > System Logs, Firewall tab on both nodes.
-If any pfsync protocol traffic is present, the firewall rules on the Sync interface are probably incorrect.
+If any pfsync protocol traffic is logged as being blocked, the firewall rules on the Sync interface are probably incorrect.

 Look at Firewall > Rules on the Sync interface tab.
 Make sure that the rules will pass pfsync protocol traffic, or traffic of any protocol, to any destination.
 Adjust the rules accordingly and check the logs and CARP status again to see if it starts working.